How To Cope With A Lack Of Empathy From Your Spouse

-Some people are naturally empathetic, but most people need to learn and reinforce the skills of empathy.
+Some people are naturally empathetic, but people who lack empathy can learn and reinforce the skills of empathy and compassion.

 To do that, we must recognize it's value not only in our relationships, but also in our own personal growth.
 Practicing empathy expands our understanding of ourselves and others.